 Skills to Get Ready for Grade 1: English Language Arts and Literacy

 By the beginning of first grade, kids are expected to know the alphabet and the basic features of letters and words.
 Kindergartners practice breaking words into small chunks and identifying the sounds each letter makes.
+(This is called decoding.)
 They’re also taught to recognize and provide rhyming words.
 These skills help emerging readers learn new words and even read simple books.

 First graders are expected to be able to write and share information in a variety of ways.
 This includes drawing, writing letters and words, listening to others and speaking aloud.
 To help build these skills for first grade, kindergartners do the following kinds of activities:

 - Write and recognize upper- and lowercase letters.

 - Match letters to sounds, make rhymes and recognize some words without having to sound them out (teachers refer to these as sight words, and some of the first ones kids pick are and, the and it).